Several People Were Injured After A Protest Turned Violent Outside The Turkish Embassy In DC

 DC police could be seen trying to separate people during the fights.

-Barew told BuzzFeed News the names, ages, and charges of the people arrested after the fight were not immediately available.
+Carew told BuzzFeed News the names, ages, and charges of the people arrested after the fight were not immediately available.

 "It's still under investigation," he said.